-AirPhysio is a drug-free handheld airway physiotherapy device.
+AirPhysio is an OPEP device which uses a natural drug-free airway physiotherapy treatment to assist in mucus clearance and removal.
 The device uses a combination of Positive Expiratory Pressure (PEP) and Oscillations.
 The PEP opens up the the airways, loosening any closed and semi closed airways, while the Oscillating PEP helps to mobilise the mucus in the lungs and helps to move it out of the lungs for mucus clearance.

 This combined action of expanding pressure and vibration in the lungs results in the mucus moving progressively up the airways into the throat so it can be coughed out naturally.